 Flow is the movement of a product or service through a process in a continuous stream of value.
 A process might have several steps, for example:

-The counter-intuitive benefit of Flow
+The Counter-intuitive Benefit of Flow

 Attempting to flow makes process wastes visible – so the wastes can be addressed and improved.
 A process with large buffers (often represented by WIP or inventory) minimizes the true effect of the wastes in the process.
-Large buffers due to batching work or inventory is akin to raising the level of water in the stream.
+Large buffers due to batching work or inventory are akin to raising the level of water in the stream.
 The buffers not only hide the other problems but they are a form of waste themselves.
 Only by lowering the buffer will the wastes become visible so they can be eliminated.

 Our continuous improvement workshops include several simulations that demonstrate the difference between Flow and Batch.
 Click on the link to sign-up for a workshop today!